-"Dream and Achieve” at Hibbing Community College, which offers a mix of traditional liberal arts courses and innovative career programs to prepare students for transfer or immediate employment.
+"Dream and Achieve” at Hibbing Community College!
+HCC offers a mix of traditional liberal arts courses and innovative career programs to prepare students for transfer or immediate employment.
 Students will find a wide range of opportunities to nurture their strengths and a welcoming environment for all ages and stages of professional development.

-* Variety of academic- and career-related clubs, student government, SKills USA, environmental group, theater, service learning, study abroad, varsity and intramural athletics and more.
+* Variety of academic- and career-related clubs, student government, Skills USA, environmental group, service learning, choir, varsity and intramural athletics and more.